chadsansing/cineris-campaign/sessions/session-6-spoilers.md

 Gotnafiskr must arrange and inflict calamaties on the dwarves to keep them in a cycle of beginnings or endings, or they must end them, and they can see a day when no more dwarves live on Cineris because of them.
 Thy birthed the dwaves in response to Aarok's idea of children who needed his teaching and could create with him and perhaps one day surpass him.

-Gotnafiskr can equip the party with camoflauge cloaks.
+Gotnafiskr can equip the party with camoflauge cloaks having had enough time to reverse-engineer Petra's work and build a few more prototypes.

 At some point, Gotnafisker will probably also just wipe away the human side of Visus with a wave or something.